amandakann/kursplansanalys/Kursanalyspipeline/README.md

 **Step 3**: Step three adds part-of-speech tags and can also correct spelling errors at the same time.
 The options `-s` (correct spelling errors) and `-ns` (ignore spelling errors) can be used.
 The default behavior is to ignore spelling errors.
+The options `-sendAll` and `-sendEach` can be used to specify if a separate call should be made to the Granska API server with each goal text or all texts for a course should be sent at once. `-cache` can be used to store results locally, which makes later calls on the same courses or courses with similar goals much faster.

 **Step 4**: Step four needs a reference to a file with Bloom verbs and the levels for the Bloom verbs, but takes no other options.

-**Step 5**: Step five currently checks the data for inconsistencies and ambiguities.
-The following flags can be used: `-ilo` (check that the ILO information is there and contains Bloom verbs), `-en` (check if goals are available in English), `-lev` (check for courses with GXX or AXX as course level), `-SCB` (check that the SCB information is present), `-b <Bloom verb file>` (check for ambiguous Bloom verbs).
+**Step 5**: Step five checks the data for inconsistencies and ambiguities.
+It also counts Bloom classified verbs and collects other statistics.
+It uses a config file `step5.config` to specify what data to collect and what to print.
+For some options, the data file with the Bloom verb classifications is used and should then be specified with the option `-b data/bloom_revised_all_words.txt`

+  The config file has one option per row and the options are commented with short explanations.
+For example `+printErrorTypeLists` means "do print (plus sign) a list of course codes for each error type" and `-printAmbiguousVerbs` means "do NOT (minus sign) print info on ambiguous verbs"

 Some steps take a LOT of time.
-Downloading a lot of course information from the KTH API in *Step 1* can take a long time. *Step 3* can take a lot of time since contacting the Granska API server takes time.
+Downloading a lot of course information from the KTH API in *Step 1* can take a long time. *Step 3* can take a lot of time (to part-of-speech tag a few thousand courses, it could take several hours) since contacting the Granska API server takes time.
 The other steps are typically fast.

 # Data files